 Pier Luigi’s motto is “the world is analogue, but computation is digital” and his research is about improving the process that converts real-life signals such as sound, voice, video to digital form, sometimes known as the sampling process, which has been instrumental to the digital revolution of the past sixty years.

 The sampling process is also used in MRI or ultrasound machines, multimedia, sensor networks and digital microscopes.
 With the help of Imperial College students, Pier Luigi has been able to obtain high-quality digital images from cheap cameras on mobile phones and prototype a low-cost device to obtain high quality images of the eye for medical purposes.

 In Pier Luigi’s second year module you’ll study ways to model and analyse real-life signals in order to devise processing techniques to improve their quality.

-Dr Yiannis Demiris
+Professor Yiannis Demiris

 Yiannis’ research in personal robotics examines how intelligent robots can assist humans in their daily activities.
 Using machine learning algorithms, novel interactive methods for programming robots are designed to enable robots to learn a task, for example through a human demonstration.
 This increases the accessibility of robots to inexperienced users.

 His fourth-year module will introduce you to the theory of human-centred robotics, their control and applications.
 Lectures introduce the theoretical approaches to designing interactive robots.
 You'll work in a small group to design and build a robot interface that is aware of humans, such as a charity collector, or barista.

 Professor Esther Rodrigues Villegas

 Esther is researching tiny electronic devices that can be worn by people without interfering with their everyday lives, in order to continuously monitor health-related body parameters such as heart rate, breathing and neural activity.